ThePhD/sol2/README.md

 ## Supported Compilers

 Sol makes use of C++11 features.
 GCC 4.7 and Clang 3.3 or higher should be able to compile without problems.
-Visual Studio 2013 with the November CTP should be able to support this as well.
+However, the officially supported compilers are:

+- GCC 4.8.0
+- GCC 4.9.0
+- Clang 3.4

+Visual Studio 2013 with the November CTP could possibly compile it, despite not being explicitly supported.
+The last version that Visual Studio 2013 was supported was on tag v0.9.0.
+Anything after that is wishful hope.
+In order to retrieve that tagged version, just do `git checkout v0.9.0`.

 ## Caveats

 Due to how this library is used compared to the C API, the Lua Stack is completely abstracted away.
 Not only that, but all Lua errors are thrown as exceptions instead.
 This allows you to handle the errors gracefully without being forced to exit.

 It should be noted that the library itself depends on `lua.hpp` to be found by your compiler.
 It uses angle brackets, e.g.
 `#include <lua.hpp>`.

 ## License